Insurance Pricing Models – Building a Better Insurance Pricing Process 📊

 But, before we jump into the process, let’s take a little look at how insurance pricing works and what it actually is.

 What is unit pricing in insurance?

-A rate “is the price per unit of insurance for each exposure unit, which is the unit of measurement used in insurance pricing” whereas in pure premium “refers to that portion of that rate needed to pay losses and loss-adjustment expenses”.
+A rate is a price per unit of insurance for each exposure unit, which is the unit of measurement used in insurance pricing, whereas in pure premium, it refers to that portion of that rate needed to pay losses and loss-adjustment expenses.

-Loading is the amount needed to cover other expenses like sale expenses and allow room for profit.
+Loading is the amount needed to cover other expenses like sale expenses and allows room for profit.

 Technology disruptors revising insurance pricing strategy

-As you know technology has already disrupted many industries, the same is true for insurers’ pricing strategies, profit realisations, and ability to compete.
-Take, for example, the ever-changing collection of price and feature-comparing websites available to us now – all of which empower us to compare and review hundreds of insurance products by price, value, and benefits.
-Or the Solvency II imposed recently by the government to ensure insurers maintain higher capital levels without decreasing overall returns.
+As you know, technology has already disrupted many industries; the same is true for insurers’ pricing strategies, the insurance pricing models, profit realisations, and ability to compete.
+Other examples are the ever-changing collection of price and feature-comparing websites available to us now.
+All of which empower us to compare and review hundreds of insurance products by price, value, and benefits.
+Or, you can also include the Solvency II imposed recently by the government to ensure insurers maintain higher capital levels without decreasing overall returns.
 To do that, they must either reduce costs or increase pricing.

-Like on-time before, the internet and new insurance platforms provide us with insight on how to more effectively match a product choice with our unique needs and willingness to pay – we are the new insurance broker.
+In addition, the internet and new insurance platforms provide us with an insight on how to effectively match a product choice with our unique needs and willingness to pay; we are the new insurance broker.

 6 steps to building a better Insurance Pricing Process